sphinx-doc/sphinx/doc/development/templating.rst

   :class:`~sphinx.builders.html.StandaloneHTMLBuilder` and calls your template engine of choice.

-* You can use the :class:`~sphinx.builders.html.PickleHTMLBuilder` that produces pickle files with the page contents, and postprocess them using a custom tool, or use them in your Web application.
+* You can use the :class:`~sphinxcontrib.serializinghtml.PickleHTMLBuilder` that produces pickle files with the page contents, and postprocess them using a custom tool, or use them in your Web application.

 Jinja/Sphinx Templating Primer